How to Build a No-Tool Assembly Garden Bed

 This is where the magic happens.
 Start by taking a corner connector and sliding one of the boards into the channel until it clicks securely into place.
 That’s it!
 Continue connecting boards and brackets, building the walls of your garden bed.
 The snap-lock system is designed for a snug, stable fit without any hardware.
 You can literally build your dream garden in minutes.
 If you want to create a unique shape or tiered design, our Garden Builder Kits make it easy to get creative.
 The best part?
 If you ever change your mind or want to expand, you can just as easily take it apart and reconfigure it.

-Fill Your Bed with Quality Soil
+Step 3: Fill Your Bed with the Right Soil

 With your garden bed assembled, it’s time to add the soil.
 One of the biggest advantages of a raised bed is that you have complete control over the growing medium.
 Avoid using soil straight from your yard, as it can be compacted and lack nutrients.
 Instead, create a rich blend that will help your plants thrive.
 A good general recipe is a mix of topsoil, compost, and an aerating element like peat moss or coconut coir.
 You can fill your raised garden bed with the perfect mix tailored to what you want to grow, whether it’s vegetables, herbs, or flowers.